 who is nominated by the chief executive officer of that department or local government; or

-(b) any other person whom the Director General considers it appropriate to appoint.
+(b) any other person whom the CEO considers it appropriate to appoint.

-(3) The terms of appointment of a general inspector are to be determined by the Director General and set out in the instrument of appointment.
+(3) The terms of appointment of a general inspector are to be determined by the CEO and set out in the instrument of appointment.

 (4) An appointment under subsection (1) remains in force for 5 years unless before then —